Matao-Designs/modern_portfolio/README.md

 # modern_portfolio

-This is a test using git in vs code as well as node.js and scss to develop a modern looking portfolio website.
+This is a test using git in vs code as well as node.js and scss to develop a modern looking portfolio website. - Matt M.